 “I didn’t know a simple massage was so involved.”
 My new patient says.
 “What about lymph edema, I am so afraid of getting that, more than the treatment itself.
 I have heard so many horror stories and I have been told not to have anyone touch my arm.”

 Oncology Massage Therapists are trained to understand how to massage you safely and also educate you about the risks and prevention of lymph edema.
 It is a life time risk, and you deserve to have a great quality of life, so education is key to managing your arm.
 It’s important for you to know that just as the nurses have told you no blood pressure or needle stick on the arm that had nodes removed, please make sure that anyone that massages you knows how to give you a safe massage, once you leave the treatment center.
-So always remember to ask:
+So always remember to ask your massage therapist:

 1. I have had nodes removed; do you know how to safely massage my arm?